nxnjz/RustBuster/README.md

     -c, --cookie <Cookie List>               Optional cookie list in the form of "name=value; name2=value2;
                                              name3=value3;"
     -p, --proxy <Proxy>                      Use a proxy for http and https in one of the following formats: http(s)://myproxy.net:port
                                              user:pass@http(s)://myproxy.tld:port
     -r, --redirect-limit <Redirect Limit>    Set the maximum number of redirects to follow.
-Default: 0 -R, --retry-count <Retry Count>          Set the maximum number of requests for a single target (in case of timeouts, or other errors).
+Default: 0 -R, --retry-count <Retry Count>          Set the maximum number of tries for a single request (applies in case of timeouts, or other errors).
 Default is 0.
     -T, --timeout <Timeout>...
 Total timeout for a request.
-Default: 30 seconds --user-agent <User Agent>            Custom User Agent
-    -b, --basic-auth <basic auth>            set credentials for http basic authentication in the format username:password
+Default: 30 seconds -a, --user-agent <User Agent>            Custom User Agent -b, --basic-auth <basic auth>            set credentials for http basic authentication in the format username:password

 ```